mojombo/tomdoc/tomdoc.md

     # Raises Errno::ENOENT if the file cannot be found.
     # Raises Errno::EACCES if the file cannot be accessed.

 Lines SHOULD be wrapped at 80 columns.
-Wrapped lines MUST be indented under the above line by at least two spaces.
+Wrapped lines MUST be indented, as a block, under the parent line by at least two spaces.
 For example:

     # Returns the atomic mass of the element as a Float.
 The value is in
     #   unified atomic mass units.